CesiumGS/cesium-unity/README.md

 tail -f Assets/Runtime/native~/build-Standalone/build.log
 ```

+If the log indicates that CMake cannot be found, make sure it is installed and in your path.
+Restarting Unity to pick up path changes may help.
+If all else fails, change `"cmake"` in `CompileCesiumForUnityNative.cs` to the full path of your CMake executable.

 ## Running the Samples

 The cesium-unity-samples project has several scenes that help you to quickly get running with Cesium for Unity.
 Go to File -> Open Scene and navigate to the `Scenes` directory.